thi-ng/blog/2016/20160502-hiperf-clojurescript.md

-graphics programming, since efficient use of it requires a multitude of prerequisite knowledge and terminology about 2D/3D geometry, linear algebra, spatial thinking in multiple spaces (coordinate systems), low-level data organization, the OpenGL state machine (with 100’s of options), GPU processing pipelines, knowledge of the GLSL shading language, color theory etc. Not all of it has to do with actual coding and it’s often the theory moments when A-level maths knowledge comes back knocking on our door — it’s a lot to take in, especially in a 3-day workshop, but we tried to cover most of the core topics (and altogether probably spent most of the time on that) and we put theory to practical use with the help of various [thi.ng/geom](https://thi.ng/geom)
+graphics programming, since efficient use of it requires a multitude of prerequisite knowledge and terminology about 2D/3D geometry, linear algebra, spatial thinking in multiple spaces (coordinate systems), low-level data organization, the OpenGL state machine (with 100's of options), GPU processing pipelines, knowledge of the GLSL shading language, color theory etc. Not all of it has to do with actual coding and it's often the theory moments when A-level maths knowledge comes back knocking on our door — it's a lot to take in, especially in a 3-day workshop, but we tried to cover most of the core topics (and altogether probably spent most of the time on that) and we put theory to practical use with the help of various [thi.ng/geom](https://thi.ng/geom)